In the Kitch

 • eggs - To help the breading to stick.

-• bread crumbs - I use plain breadcrumbs.
+• bread crumbs - I use seasoned breadcrumbs.

 • white fish fillets - My favorite are cod (tastes great and it's a cheaper fish) and halibut (amazing taste and texture but more expensive).
 You're looking for firm, meaty fish.
 You can also go with haddock or tilapia but they will be a bit thinner than cod and halibut.

-3. Fry the fish.
+Step 2.
+Fry the fish.
 Heat 1 to 2 cups of cooking oil over medium-high heat in a deep skillet.
-Carefully add the fish strips to the pan in batches (4-5 at a time so the oil doesn’t cool off--this way the fish won’t absorb so much oil).
-When they are golden and crispy on both sides (about two minutes per side), remove them to a baking rack with paper towel underneath to catch the excess oil.
+Carefully add the fish strips to the pan in batches.
+Fy until golden and crispy on both sides.

-4. Make the fish stick sauce.
-To make the dip, simply mix the ketchup, mayonnaise and Worcestershire sauce together.
+Step 3.
+Make the fish stick sauce.
+To make the special dip, simply mix the ketchup, mayonnaise and Worcestershire sauce together.

-5. Serve.
-Serve the crispy fish sticks with the dip and lemon wedges.
+Step 4.
+Serve.
+Serve the crispy, breaded fish with the homemade sauce and lemon wedges.

-In all honesty, the trickiest part of this recipe is the slicing of the fillets into sticks.
-This may seem a bit daunting if you haven’t previously done it, but my suggestion would be to make the slices lengthwise and then cut those pieces in half.
+• In all honesty, the trickiest part of this recipe is the slicing of the fillets into sticks.
+My suggestion would be to make the slices lengthwise and then cut those pieces in half if the fillets are particularly long.

 Storage & Reheating Instructions